ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 ###Deleting all toolchains

-You cannot delete all of the toolchains within an organization at the same time.
+You cannot delete all of the toolchains within a resource group or organization at the same time.
 You must delete each toolchain, one at a time.

-**Important**: Toolchains are scoped by IBM Cloud region and Cloud Foundry organization.
-Make sure that you select each region and organization within the region to delete every toolchain that you created.
+**Important**: Toolchains are scoped by IBM Cloud region and resource group or Cloud Foundry organization.
+Make sure that you select each region and resource group or organization within the region to delete every toolchain that you created.